Chimney Types for Colorado Homes: Costs, Trends, and Brands

 Benefits:

-- Longevity: With proper care, masonry chimneys can last over a century.
+- Longevity: Take care of a masonry chimney and it can outlast you.
+Many last over a century.

-- Aesthetic Appeal: Adds charm and character to homes, significantly increasing property value.
+- Aesthetic Appeal: Adds real charm and character, and it tends to bump up property value too.

 Drawbacks: